delilah07/Traversa/README.md

 # Traversa

-LP for travelling company, HTML5, CSS and JS
+LP for travelling company, HTML5, CSS, JS and GSAP